UCLeuvenLimburg/distributed-applications/exercises/01-elixir/02-data-types/04-maps/01-creation/assignment.md

 cannot be modified, so that's something you'll have to keep in mind when interacting with them.

-We refer you to on the [online documentation](https://hexdocs.pm/elixir/Map.html) for further information.
+We refer you to the [online documentation](https://hexdocs.pm/elixir/Map.html) for further information.

 ## Task